567-labs/cloud-cursor-agent/plan.md

 - Dim unselected options with medium gray
 - Note: Launch agent functionality is available via CLI commands (`launch --plan`), not through interactive menu

-#### 4.2 Create Agent List Component
+#### 3.2 Create Agent List Component
 **File**: `src/components/AgentList.tsx`
 - Display list of agents in a table-like format using Ink's `Box` and `Text` components
-- Show: ID, name, status (with color coding), repository, branch, and most importantly the `target.url`
+- Show: ID, name, status (monochrome symbols), repository, branch, and most importantly the `target.url`
 - Handle pagination if `nextCursor` is present
 - Allow keyboard navigation (arrow keys, enter to select)
 - Status shown with symbols and text, not colors: